Mater Christi Trust

 During Key Stage One there is a primary focus on children using colour, pattern, line and shape to develop their ideas.
 They learn about and compare work by famous artists and begin to create their own artwork inspired by this.
 This then progresses as the children move into Key Stage Two where they develop their techniques, including their control and their use of materials, with creativity.

 Through Cornerstones, Art units are designed to be ‘companion projects’ to coincide with a wider project base.
-For example, a project in Y6 is ‘Frozen Kingdoms’ and their companion art module is ‘Inuit art’.
-This project teaches children about the Inuit way of life, including some of their cultural and artistic traditions and children sketch, print and sculpt their own Inuit figures.
+For example, a project in Y6 is ‘Maafa’ and their companion art module is ‘Trailer Blazers and Barrier Breakers’.
+This project teaches children about significant black artist, including cultural, political and artistic elements.
 In Y3, one project is called ‘Rocks, Relics and Rumbles’ and their companion art project in ‘Ammonites’ where they look in detail at the Fibonacci sequence and create Ammonite drawings, prints and sculptures.
-In Y1 their main project is ‘Bright Lights, Big City’ Where their companion art project is ‘Street View’.
+In Y1 their main project is ‘Bright Lights, Big City’ where their companion art project is ‘Street View’.
 This project teaches children about artwork depicting streets and buildings and focuses on the work of the American pop artist, James Rizzi.
 They create a 3-D mural based on Rizzi's work.
-Each unit comes with a knowledge organizer which lays out the knowledge needed for that unit, key vocabulary and the skills children will be learning in the unit.
+Each unit comes with a knowledge organiser which lays out the knowledge needed for that unit, key vocabulary and the skills children will be learning in the unit.
 The knowledge organisers run from Year 1 to Year 6.

 In EYFS, Art is taught as part of the units in the Cornerstones Curriculum and has a focus on mixing colours, exploring materials and mark making in line with the EYFS development matters programme to ultimately be able to achieve the Early Learning Goal of ‘using and exploring a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function’.

 Children get the opportunity to be creative through different whole school projects throughout the year including art competitions, community projects and studying and analysing art through our RE curriculum.
-Art hold a strong emphasis on extra-curricular projects such as Art and Craft club in KS1, Animation club and Art Club in KS2.
-Our Eco group also created upcycled murals for the Queens Jubilee in 2022.
+Art holds a strong emphasis on extra-curricular projects such as Art and Craft club in KS1, Animation club and Art Club in KS2.
+Our Eco group also created upcycled murals for the Queens Jubilee in 2022 and in 2024 Y6 produced recycled ocean animals to raise awareness of pollution in our oceans and seas.
 Our children have also created online art galleries for various different purposes and themes.
-For example, when the Queen died in September 2022, the children created an online gallery to showcase some memorial art.
+For example, the diamond jubilee in 2022, the death of Queen Elizabeth in 2022 and the coronation of King Charles in 2023.
+In 2024 we held 2 art galleries in our school hall; one celebrating the feats of the Sacred Heart one celebrating local Cumbrian artists.
+Our children's work has been features in galleries in our city including at Carlisle station, Tuli House and Carlisle Library.
 The children have also been involved in making a carpet for a Corpus Christi Procession in the Year of the Eucharist, which involved the whole school and was showcased to the community and Parish.

 Impact